risksrobots/stock_clustering/README.md

 ## Instructions
 1. Run `install_reqs.sh` to install all the required dependencies
 2. Run `preprocess_data.sh` to preprocess the data
-3. Then run `nn_test.ipynb` notebook to deserialize neural network feature encoders
-4. After that goes the main part: `pipeline.ipynb` does the main stuff and clusters the data
+3. After that goes the main part: `pipeline.ipynb` does the main stuff and clusters the data
-5. As a final step `portfolio.ipynb` calculates financial portfolio by clusters provided
+4. As a final step `portfolio.ipynb` calculates financial portfolio by clusters provided

 #### Explicit clarification of the fact